Diversity Corner

 TESTING & REVISIONS

-Diversity Corner Feature was hard to find under existing navigation
+Diversity Corner was difficult to locate under the existing “Services” nav.

 REMEDY